Classroom and School Ideas

-The Prairie Bud & Pasque Children's Book Awards are sponsored by the South Dakota Library Association .
-Prairie Bud winners are determined by South Dakota kindergarten, first and second grade students.
-Prairie Pasque winners are determined by South Dakota third, fourth, and fifth grade students.
+The Prairie Bud, Prairie Bloom & Prairie Pasque Children's Book Awards are sponsored by the South Dakota Library Association .
+Prairie Bud winners are determined by South Dakota pre-kindergarten, kindergarten, and first grade students.
+Prairie Bloom winners are determined by South Dakota second and third grade students.
+Prairie Pasque winners are determined by South Dakota fourth and fifth grade students.
 Students are encouraged to read and vote for their one favorite book of the year from the masterlists of titles.
 The books receiving the most votes from the students win the awards.
 A committee of educators and librarians select the books nominated for the awards.

 More CE Events